 Saturday 6th October 2018 - 7:30 pm

-Clonter is delighted to present a double header for you this Autumn, welcoming back Eddi Reader’s support act 2015, Findlay Napier, joined by BBC Radio 2 Folk Awards – Horizon Award Winner, Sam Kelly and the Lost Boys.
+Clonter is delighted to present a double header for you this Autumn, welcoming back Eddi Reader’s support act 2015, Findlay Napier – and his band, joined by BBC Radio 2 Folk Awards – Horizon Award Winner, Sam Kelly and the Lost Boys.

 “Twelve Best Folk Music Albums of 2015: “Inventive and engaging album…Findlay Napier (The sweet voice behind the beard)…an original engaging treat.”
 4 Stars Martin Chilton, The Telegraph